abhinand888/Sales_Insights/README.md

 By providing a clear, visual representation of the data, the sales director can move away from relying on Excel files and overly optimistic reports from regional managers, reducing misunderstandings and frustration.

+Tools used: MySQL, Microsoft Power BI, Power Query Editor, DAX

+Insights:-

+There is a decrease in the revenue trend from 2017–2020 Delhi NCR is the highest contributor in Revenue and Sales quantity by Market.
+E-commerce gives the highest revenue contribution by customer type Surat gives highest profit % by market
+Central Market contributes to more Revenue